UffizziCloud/uffizzi_cli/README.md

 ### login ###

 ```
-$ login -u your@email.com -h localhost:8080
+$ uffizzi login -u your@email.com -h localhost:8080
 ```
-Loggin you in app which you set in hostname option.
+Logging you into the app which you set in the hostname option.

 ### login options ###